 Level I: For those new to, or with beginner skills in, Adobe programs

 Level II: For those with intermediate skills in Adobe programs

-Mason Gross School of the Arts Summer Dance Camps are open to new and experienced dancers ages 12 to 18 who wish to expand their knowledge and experience of dance in a collegiate environment.
+Mason Gross School of the Arts Summer Dance Camps are open to new and experienced dancers ages 11 to 18 who wish to expand their knowledge and experience of dance in a collegiate environment.
 Dancers develop skills through daily ballet and modern technique classes.
 A variety of other styles are explored in a series of special workshops and master classes with world class teaching artists.
 All students learn repertory, create their own choreography, and have the opportunity to perform in an end-of-session showcase.
 Student learning needs are assessed during a series of placement classes held during the first day of camp.
 Students may attend one or both sessions.

 Dr. Barbara Bashaw, director

 Ages 11 to 14 | FAQ | Rising sixth-, seventh-, and eighth-grade dancers commuter and residential options available | scholarships available | video or in-person audition required | audition requirements online | Flyer | 2013 Video Documentary |online application deadline: June 2, 2014

 Fill your child’s summer days with music, dance, theater and visual arts!
 Between the hours of 9 a.m. and 4:30 p.m., children develop their imaginations and skills through drawing, painting, collage, movement, music, improvisational theater, creative dramatics, and playwriting.
 Classes are taught by professional musicians and artists from Rutgers University’s Mason Gross School of the Arts and Youth Stages.
 Each week’s offerings are unique, so children may participate in one or both weeks.
 Camp weeks end with showcases, giving students the opportunity to perform for their families.
 No prior experience needed.
 Before and aftercare are available for an additional charge.